Permanent Alopecia, Serving as a Constant Reminder to Patients of Their Struggle against Breast Cancer

 As explained by the law firm Williams Kherkher, 75% of all women who have, or formerly had, breast cancer were treated with Taxotere under doctor’s recommendations.
 Many of these women, who now suffer from permanent alopecia, have filed lawsuits against Sanofi-Aventis, alleging that the manufacturer knew about the side-effect, yet deliberately hid it from patients and doctors to maintain and still increase its sales.
 Aside from this, the lawsuits also claim that Sanofi-Aventis failed to properly warn patients of the toxic side effects of Taxotere.Read More

 One of the consequences associated with a car accident is medical expenses.
 You are likely to sustain injuries or even undergo surgery.
 Aside from damages to your car, your insurance policy will also provide medical coverage.
-According to the website of Insure on the Spot, medical costs can be extremely expensive so it pays to have medical coverage.
+According to the website of N. Craig Richardson, medical costs can be extremely expensive so it pays to have medical coverage.
 Here are the steps on how to get medical coverage after an accident:

 1. Liability Insurance

 State laws require that every insurance premium should have liability insurance.
 The state will determine the minimum requirement on the amount of liability insurance.
 Liability insurance consists of two parts:

 Bodily injury coverage.
 This type of coverage pays for medical expenses due to injuries suffered by another person if you were deemed at-fault.
 Again, this coverage will not pay for your own injuries.

 Property damage coverage.
 In an accident where you were deemed at-fault, property damage coverage pays for any damage to another person’s property.